Russia opens new criminal probe into Jehovah's Witnesses | DW | 24.11.2020

-Russian authorities have launched a crackdown on the religion following a Supreme Court ruling that it is an "extremist" organization.
-Rights groups say hundreds of believers have been imprisoned or are facing trial.
+Investigators have opened a criminal case into the US-based Jehovah's Witnesses for extremist activities, conducting raids in regions across Russia.
+Rights groups say hundreds of believers are in prison or facing trial.

-Russia on Tuesday opened a new criminal case into Jehovah’s Witnesses, the Russian Investigative Committee said, adding that the religion’s management center had illegally resumed working.
+Authorities have opened a new criminal case into the Jehovah's Witnesses after the Russian Investigative Committee said the religion's management center had illegally resumed its work.

-Investigators said searches were under way in more than 20 different regions across the country.
+Investigators said Tuesday that searches were underway in more than 20 different regions across the country.

 Russia's Supreme Court banned the Jehovah's Witnesses in 2017 and declared the religious group an extremist organization.